MichaelLarocca/blog-michael-jude-larocca/posts/2023/01-23/linkfree-connect-to-your-audience-with-a-single-link.md

 #### **Comparatively small user base**
 LinkFree is a newer platform with just over 1,000 active users/profiles.

-Creating a LinkFree account in its early stages will allow you to stand out significantly on the platform, making it easier for you to grow your online presence.
+Creating a LinkFree account in its early stages will allow you to stand out significantly on the platform, making it easier for you to grow your network and online presence.

 #### **Niche tech social platform**
 In addition to a smaller user base compared to other platforms, currently, LinkFree consists of like-minded tech individuals.